I hope you find encouragement here today on reinventing uses for vintage bread boxes!

 The bread box has changed over time so many materials have been used to accommodate the looks that people were going for.
 Wooden bread boxes were often popular and are highly sought after in today’s market.
 Some of these wooden boxes contain old-style lettering or designs that offer a vintage feel.

 Enamel is another popular material for bread boxes, offering the most antique aesthetic.
 These are made from thin metal and usually have a decorative print on the front.
-Other materials for bread boxes include plastic, stainless steel and ceramic.
+Other materials for bread boxes include plastic, stainless steel, and ceramic.

 If you are actually going to use one to keep your bread fresh, I would suggest buying a new one because then you can be sure that it is food safe.
-Some of the antique ones may have lead paint or other chemicals not suited for food.

 Here are some ways for reinventing uses for vintage bread boxes: